iiilx/django-psycopg2-pool/README.md

 Assuming you have Django installed and this app installed,

-1. add 'django-psycopg2-pool.gevent' as your db backend
+1. set ENGINE to 'django-psycopg2-pool.gevent' in your db backend settings
 2. this may be required if you have south: in settings.py, have a line like:

     SOUTH_DATABASE_ADAPTERS = {
         'default': "south.db.postgresql_psycopg2",
     }

-3. add ''POOL_SIZE' : 100,' to your db backend options and tweak this number so that each worker process has adequate postgres connections available to it.
+3. Set POOL_SIZE to 100 or so in your db settings and tweak this number so that each worker process has adequate postgres connections available to it.
+If you have four worker processes and max_connections for postgres is 101, then 25 is a reasonable pool size that will still let you run manage commands like south.
 Each connection to postgres will fork a postgres worker, visible running 'pstree -pa' on Linux systems.
 Raising max_connections in postgres can consume a lot of memory if work_mem is set high.
 Work_mem is necessary to do in-memory sorts before spilling to the disk, so don't set this too low just to have tons of postgres threads running.

+DATABASES = {
+    'default': {
+        'ENGINE': 'django_psycopg2_pool.gevent',
+        'NAME': 'myproject_db',
+        'USER': 'myproject',
+        'PASSWORD': 'mypassword',
+        'HOST': '/var/run/postgresql',           # When running postgres on unix socket 'PORT': '',                              # Empty if using unix socket 'POOL_SIZE' : 20,                        # slightly less than max_connections / 4
+    }
+}

 ## NOTES
 ---------